 Signature mode is selected when you register a tenant to CodeTwo services for the first time, but you can change it at any time.
+By default, the server-side mode is selected.
 See this article if you need more information about signature modes.

 After you select a signature mode and configure the software accordingly, you need to create signature rules, that is design signatures (or select and customize ready-made templates) and specify who should get them.
 This is managed via a ClickOnce app called Manage Signatures App, which is installed locally.
 After you save your signature rules in the app, they will be synchronized to CodeTwo cloud services and users in your Office 365 will start getting signatures right away (as long as they or their emails meet the conditions of these signature rules).

 In client-side mode, signatures are available directly in Outlook and are delivered using Office 365 native mechanisms.
 In addition, client-side signatures fully support messages encrypted with S/MIME or OME (Office 365 Message Encryption).

 In server-side or combo mode, CodeTwo Email Signatures for Office 365 reroutes your email via CodeTwo Email Azure Service hosted in Microsoft Azure datacenters.
 These two modes are absolutely secure for your business because the program:

 - does not accept emails from random mail servers.
 Only emails received from Office 365 tenants registered with CodeTwo are processed;